Implement third-party authentication

 Testing

-To test the login, you may create a test-user by following this article from Criipto.
+To test the login, you can create a test user by following this article from Criipto.

 Step 1